-In accordance with Regulation 14, a six week consultation of the Neighbourhood Planning Regulations 2012 was carried out with Lilleshall Parish residents, businesses and consultative bodies between 26^{th} May 2017 and 14^{th} July 2017.

-However, Telford & Wrekin Council's Local Plan document has recently undergone Independent Examination, which is likely to result in changes recommended by the Inspector.
-In this instance, the Parish Council will consider the implications of these likely changes, as well as considering the responses to the representations made in this Regulation 14 Consultation.
-The draft Neighbourhood Plan may need to be amended so that it complies with any relevant modifications to Telford & Wrekin Council's Local Plan.

-Following this, the Neighbourhood Plan has been revised to take account of responses from consultees and potential changes to the Local Plan proposed by the Inspector.
-The Parish Council has decided therefore that an additional 'supplementary' consultation should take place before submission.
+- 4.0.2 In accordance with Regulation 14, a six week consultation of the Neighbourhood Planning Regulations 2012 was carried out with Lilleshall Parish residents, businesses and consultative bodies between 26th May 2017 and 14th July 2017. - 4.0.3 However, following Independent Examination, Telford & Wrekin Council's Local Plan was subsequently revised in line with the changes recommended by the Inspector.
+In this instance, the Parish Council considered the implications of these changes, as well as considering the responses to the representations made in this Regulation 14 Consultation. - 4.0.4 Consequently, the Neighbourhood Plan was revised to take account of responses from consultees and the changes to the Local Plan proposed by the Inspector.
+The Parish Council decided therefore that an additional 'supplementary' consultation should take place before submission.
 A further six-week consultation by Telford & Wrekin Council will then take place when the Plan is submitted under Regulation 15.
 The Plan, its evidence base and consultation responses, will then be submitted by Telford & Wrekin Council for Independent Examination and the process will culminate in a local referendum on whether the plan should be made part of the Statutory Development Plan for the Borough of Telford & Wrekin.

-NATIONAL AND LOCAL PLANNING POLICY FRAMEWORK
+5 NATIONAL AND LOCAL PLANNING POLICY FRAMEWORK

-The Lilleshall Neighbourhood Plan must take account of national planning policy.
-This is primarily contained in one document - the National Planning Policy Framework (NPPF).

-This means our Neighbourhood Plan must "....plan positively to promote local development" and must "....support the strategic development needs" set out in Telford & Wrekin Council's Local Plan.
-Therefore, our Neighbourhood Plan has been prepared to be in "general conformity" with Telford & Wrekin Council's planning policies.

-Telford & Wrekin Council's strategic planning policy is contained in the emerging Telford & Wrekin Local Plan.
+- 5.0.1 The Lilleshall Neighbourhood Plan must take account of national planning policy.
+This is primarily contained in one document the National Planning Policy Framework (NPPF). - 5.0.2 This means our Neighbourhood Plan must "....plan positively to promote local development" and must "....support the strategic development needs" set out in Telford & Wrekin Council's Local Plan.
+Therefore, our Neighbourhood Plan has been prepared to be in "general conformity" with Telford & Wrekin Council's planning policies. - 5.0.3 Telford & Wrekin Council's strategic planning policy is contained in the Telford & Wrekin Local Plan.
 The Local Plan was submitted on 30th June 2016 and underwent examination in public during January and February 2017.
-Following Examination the Inspector is now inviting comments on proposed modifications to the Local Plan.

-The previous Wrekin Local Plan (1995 - 2006) is now time expired and the existing Core Strategy policies are being reviewed through the emerging Telford & Wrekin Local Plan covering the period from 2011-2031.
-An appropriate and sensible approach therefore was to proceed with the Neighbourhood Plan on the basis of the emerging strategy and policies and to work closely with the Council during the preparation of the two documents.
-The Parish Council recognises that it will need to consider implications arising from the examination of the Local Plan and that they may need to pause the Neighbourhood Plan process to take these into account.
+The Local Plan was subsequently revised to adopt the changes recommended by the Inspector and adopted by Telford and Wrekin Council on 11th January 2018 - 5.0.4 The Parish Council considered that the appropriate and sensible approach was to proceed with the Neighbourhood Plan on the basis of the strategy and policies within the Telford & Wrekin Local Plan 2011 2031 and to work closely with the Borough Council during the preparation of the two documents.
+Consequently the need to consider implications arising from the examination of the Local Plan and the resultant revisions it proved necessary to pause the Neighbourhood Plan process in order that the relevant revisions could be taken into account.

-Strategic Framework
+5.1 Strategic Framework